Feeder Sizing for Multiple Motors on a Single Circuit

 Identify the Highest Rated Motor

 Review the FLC values you gathered for all motors.
-The “highest rated motor” is the one with the highest FLC value, which may not always be the motor with the highest horsepower rating.
-This motor’s FLC will be the one multiplied by 125%. -
+The “highest rated motor” is the one with the highest FLC (not necessarily the highest horsepower).
+This motor’s FLC will be the one multiplied by 125% in the feeder ampacity formula. -

 Calculate the Total Minimum Conductor Ampacity